Totalitarianism: Self-description of autocracies

-General Franco began using the term 'totalitarian' towards his regime during the Spanish Civil War (1936–1939).
-On 1 October 1936, he announced his intention to organize Spain "within a broad totalitarian concept of unity and continuity", and practical realization of this intention began with the forced unification of all parties of the Nationalist zone into FET y de las JONS, the sole ruling party of the new regime; after that, he and his ideologues stressed the "missionary and totalitarian" nature of the new state that was under construction "as in other countries of totalitarian regime", these being Nazi Germany and Fascist Italy, and totalitarianism was described as an essentially Spanish way of government.
+Franco began applying "totalitarian" to his regime during the Spanish Civil War (1936–1939).
+On 1 October 1936, he announced his intent to organize Spain "within a broad totalitarian concept of unity and continuity"; practical realization of this began with the forced unification of all parties of the Nationalist zone into FET y de las JONS, the sole governing party of the new state.
+Afterward, he and his ideologues stressed the similarly "missionary and totalitarian" nature of the state under construction vis-à-vis Nazi Germany and Fascist Italy, and totalitarianism was described as an essentially Spanish way of government.
 In December 1942, as World War II progressed, Franco stopped using the term, and it received a negative connotation as Franco called for a struggle with "Bolshevist totalitarianism."

-Ioannis Metaxas, the leader of the 4th of August Regime in Greece which took some inspiration from Fascism, wrote in his diary that he established "an anti-communist, anti-parliamentary state, a totalitarian state, a state based on agriculture and labour, and therefore anti-plutocratic"; after the Italian and German invasions of Greece, he wrote that "by beating Greece, they were beating what their flag stood for."
-Although Metaxas did not create the governing single party, he believed that "the whole of the Greek people, the nation, constituted if any, such a political party, excluding of course the Communists and reactionary old political parties or factions.
+Ioannis Metaxas, the leader of the 4th of August Regime in Greece, which took some inspiration from fascism, wrote in his diary that he had established "an anti-communist, anti-parliamentary state, a totalitarian state, a state based on agriculture and labour, and therefore anti-plutocratic".
+After the Italian and German invasions of Greece, he wrote that "by beating Greece, they were beating what their flag stood for."
+Although Metaxas did not create a one-party state, he believed that the whole of the Greek people—the nation—constituted said party, excluding any real or hypothetical communists, reactionaries, or democrats.